eight04/end2end/README.md

 end2end
 =======
-A front-end framework built with AngularJS.
+This project were inspired by Bootstrap, a css framework containing grid system, bunch of components and more.
+So I try to make my own css framework with AngularJS.

 Demo page
 ---------